Glossary

 extrinsic motivation

-motivation driven by external rewards
+Motivation for something driven by external rewards or punishments.

 failure to thrive